 What do tinnitus appointments typically involve?

 Your first tinnitus appointment will often involve a member of the Audiology tinnitus team finding out more about the nature of your tinnitus and explore the feelings and difficulties it may be causing.
-Once the Audiologist or Hearing Therapist knows more about your tinnitus they will go on to discuss the results of your hearing test and the mechanism of hearing and an explanation of the model of tinnitus.
-The Audiologist or Hearing Therapist will also provide information and advice about the different strategies available to help manage it.
+Once the Audiologist knows more about your tinnitus they will go on to discuss the results of your hearing test and the mechanism of hearing and an explanation of the model of tinnitus.
+The Audiologist will also provide information and advice about the different strategies available to help manage it.

 What help is available for tinnitus?